yangshun/tree-node-cli/README.md

 # tree-node-cli

-Lists the contents of directories in a tree-like format.
+Lists the contents of directories in a tree-like format, similar to the Linux [`tree`](https://linux.die.net/man/1/tree) command.
 Both CLI and Node APIs are provided.

+Tree is a recursive directory listing program that produces a depth indented listing of files.
+When a directory argument is given, tree lists all the files and/or directories found in the given directory.

 ## Installation